ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>The prom-client (Prometheus Client) is the most popular library for Node.js, with approximately 2 million weekly downloads.
 This library…</blockquote>

 <h3>3.
-How to find production memory leaks in Node.js applications? - <a href="https://medium.com/@amirilovic/how-to-find-production-memory-leaks-in-node-js-applications-a1b363b4884f" target="_blank" rel="noopener noreferrer">link</a></h3>
+Node.js is Not Single-Threaded - <a href="https://medium.com/@tkachenko.hello/node-js-is-not-single-threaded-1383594dbd17" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Aleksandar Mirilovic`**
+✍️ **posted by `Tkachenko Evgeny`**

-<blockquote>After months of effort, I fixed a tricky Node.js memory leak.
-Learn the tools and steps that led to success! 🚀</blockquote>
+<blockquote>Node.js is known as a blazingly fast server platform with its revolutionary single-thread architecture, utilizing server resources more…</blockquote>

 <h3>4.
-Breaking the CORS Puzzle: What Every Developer Must Know for Interviews - <a href="https://medium.com/@adithya25905/breaking-the-cors-puzzle-what-every-developer-must-know-for-interviews-37476db53500" target="_blank" rel="noopener noreferrer">link</a></h3>
+Analyze the Fire-&-Forget in NodeJs - <a href="https://medium.com/@onu.khatri/analyze-the-fire-forget-in-nodejs-7a60f78128ec" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Adithya A`**
+✍️ **posted by `Anup Singh`**

-<blockquote>Let’s talk about something that every web developer encounters — CORS Policy.
-I recently faced some interview, in which medium-level…</blockquote>
+<blockquote>Developers often enjoy using a fire-and-forget pattern or calling async functions without await.
+This allows them to easily move on to the…</blockquote>

 <h3>5.
 100% Free Vector Search with OpenLlama, Postgres, Node.js and Next.js - <a href="https://medium.com/javascript-in-plain-english/100-free-vector-search-with-openllama-postgres-nodejs-and-nextjs-e496856766f7" target="_blank" rel="noopener noreferrer">link</a></h3>